xMikux/Slimefun-Resourcepack/README.md

 * SlimyTreeTaps (2200800~2200815)
 * ExtraGear (2200816~2200880)
 * SimpleUtils (2200881~2200890)
-* FluffyMachines (TBD)
+* FluffyMachines (2200891~2200950)

-There still have some missing texture.
+There still have a lot of missing texture.

 Welcome to contribute it!